 THE IMA MODEL FOR MANAGING THE SUPPLY CHAIN

 IMA’s approach to the supply chain has always been innovative, developing over time an unconventional model.
-The scheme based on a win-win partnership approach has evolved with IMA’s participation in the share capital of its most strategic suppliers, allowing IMA to cope better with the recent challenges related to growth: this model, which is perfectly consistent with the logic of Industry 4.0, provides support throughout the Supply Chain for investing in new machinery and production tools and in the organizational and IT development typical of this new industrial revolution.
+Many of the close ties established by IMA over the years are found within the local industrial district, especially in Italy.
+These relationships sometimes take the form of minority investments (up to 30% of the share capital) in certain subcontractors, allowing IMA to cope better with the challenges related to growth.
+These investments, based on the win-win partnership logic, serve to support the network of small local businesses, an active part of the process of innovation promoted by IMA: they are financial and strategic interventions, which strengthen the cohesion of the production system and integrate the innovative potential of local players.
+This model, which is perfectly consistent with the logic of Industry 4.0, provides support to invest in new machinery and production tools and to develop the organizational and IT typical of this new industrial revolution.
 In particular, IMA is working along three guidelines with its most important suppliers:

-All this translates into projects that are already operational, ranging from the implementation of an integrated ERP (Enterprise Resource Planning) system that also covers the supply chain (online tools for the receipt of purchase orders and engineering drawings), to collaboration on Additive Manufacturing projects, that will revolutionise the design and construction of components for automatic machines.
+All this translates into projects that are already operational, ranging from the implementation of an integrated ERP system that also covers the supply chain (online tools for the receipt of purchase orders and engineering drawings), to collaboration on Additive Manufacturing projects, that will completely innovate design and construction methods for automated machine components.

 MAIN STAGES IN THE PRODUCTION OF AUTOMATIC MACHINES: THE IMA MODEL

-custom-designed component suppliers, supplying components on the basis of drawings and projects prepared by the Group;
+– custom-designed component suppliers, supplying components on the basis of drawings and projects prepared by IMA;